Fire Safety Procedures for the Workplace

 Train your employees

-The first step seems obvious, but until there is an actual, detailed plan on paper, you have nothing specific to share with the employees.
+While the first step seems obvious, until there is an actual, detailed plan on paper, you have nothing specific to share with the employees.

 Creating a Fire Safety Plan